Skip to main content

 Roof color matters way more than most people realize.
 Black roofs absorb heat.
 White roofs bounce it away.
 Pretty simple physics, but the impact on your utility bills isn't small.

 We've installed white TPO systems on retail centers in North Dallas.
 The property managers literally tell us their cooling costs dropped noticeably the first summer after installation.
-Makes sense when you think about it - you're not constantly fighting heat radiating down through the roof deck into your building space.
+Makes sense when you think about it, since you're not constantly fighting heat radiating down through the roof deck into your building space.

 What actually makes a membrane energy-efficient: